How to calculate pond area & volume

 The formula we use here is 3.14(pi) X Radius X Radius = Surface area.

-You’ll notice that i alway convert the unit of measure to meters.
+You’ll notice that I always convert the unit of measure to metres.

-This is because later on when working out the volume it’s much easier, because 1 cubic meter is equal to 1000litres of water volume.
+This is because later on, when working out the volume, it’s much easier — because 1 cubic metre is equal to 1,000 litres of water volume (which is about 264 US gallons).

 Irregular shaped pond surface area